Employee Provident Fund (EPF)

 Understanding the Structure of EPF

-- Employees' Deposit-Linked Insurance (EDLI): An additional 0.5% of the employer's contribution goes towards the EDLI, providing life insurance coverage to employees.
+- Employees' Deposit-Linked Insurance (EDLI): Around 0.5% of the employee’s salary is contributed by the employer towards EDLI, providing life insurance coverage to employees.

 EPF Withdrawal Rules: Accessing Your Savings